GothenburgBitFactory/timewarrior/README.md

 There are two ways to retrieve the Timewarrior sources:

-* Clone the repository from GitHub,
+* Clone the repository from GitHub and update required submodules,
   ```
   git clone --recurse-submodules https://github.com/GothenburgBitFactory/timewarrior
   cd timewarrior